-45. Local planning authorities are required to produce Monitoring Reports (MRs) including indicators and targets against which the progress of the Plan can be assessed.
+46. Local planning authorities are required to produce Monitoring Reports (MRs) including indicators and targets against which the progress of the Plan can be assessed.
 There is also a requirement to monitor the predictions made in the IA and Government advises Councils to prepare a monitoring strategy that incorporates the needs of the two processes to make best use of shared information and resources.
 Monitoring proposals were suggested in the early SA Scoping stage and have been progressed, including through consultation, as the Local Plan progresses.
 The Council will prepare a monitoring strategy that will include consideration of any specific requirement from the IA process.

-Draft Local Plan
+Changes to the Local Plan

-46. The Draft Local Plan and IA Report (July 2015) were placed on public consultation from 03 August 2015 to 25 September 2015.
+47. The Draft Local Plan and IA Report (July 2015) were placed on public consultation from 03 August 2015 to 25 September 2015.
 As a result of the comments received the Council made a number of changes to the Plan.
 The majority of these changes were minor and did not significantly affect the overall findings of the previous IA work as they seek to provide further clarification or avoid repetition.
 This includes the deletion of some policies and merging of others.
 While the majority of changes are minor and do not significantly affect the findings, it was considered appropriate to update the the IA for the Local Plan Publication Version (Regulation 19), to reflect the proposed amendments including changes to policy numbers.
-It should also be noted that there were also some minor changes to the appraisals of some site options to reflect the removal of the urban area from proposed mineral safeguarded areas and a minor change to the boundary of Telford Town Centre.
+It should also be noted that there were also some minor changes to the appraisals of some site options to reflect the removal of the urban area from proposed mineral